Paveueueu/game-of-life/README.md

 # game-of-life

-A simple, interactive application for simulating Conway’s "Game of Life", built in Python using CustomTkinter library.
+A simple app for simulating Conway’s "Game of Life", built in Python using CustomTkinter library.

 ## Features
 - Manually change states of cells